-For those looking to visit Birmingham on a particularly limited budget, Hatters Hostel should be right up your street.
-Located in the city’s bustling Jewellery Quarter, not only are a number of bars, restaurants and local amenities right on your doorstep, you’re also just a short walk or tram ride away from the city centre.
-It’s not all shared dorms either, there are various options available including private rooms and smaller shared rooms for slightly extra.
+Hatters Hostel is a great budget-friendly option in Birmingham’s bustling Jewellery Quarter.
+While there many bars, restaurants and local amenities on your doorstep, you’re also a short walk or tram ride away from the city centre.
+It offers a variety of accommodation options, including large dorms, private rooms and smaller shared spaces.

-Perfect for city centre exploring, Birmingham’s branch of Ibis Budget is ideal for shopping and concert breaks.
-Just a stone’s throw from the O2 Academy and a short stroll towards city centre attractions, restaurants, bars and clubs, this budget chain of hotel is not going to break the bank and is pretty comfortable too.
-The rooms may be basic, but who needs frills when you’ve got an entire city to explore!
+In the city centre, Birmingham’s ibis budget branch is ideal for shopping and concert breaks.
+Just a stone’s throw from the O2 Academy and a short stroll to top attractions, restaurants, bars and clubs.
+This budget chain hotel isn’t going to break the bank and is comfortable, too.
+The rooms may be basic, but who needs frills when you’ve got an entire city to explore?

 More of a gathering place than just a hotel, the hip Pentahotel attracts a party crowd and younger travellers to its location, less than a mile from the city centre.
 Action is centred around the lobby area, a sociable space that pairs loft living with bare brickwork, low-hanging pendant lights and distressed leather furniture.
 Naturally, there’s also a billiard table, a pinball machine, an upbeat soundtrack and a 24-hour bar serving craft cocktails and cold brew coffee to anyone looking to linger.